Service Learning and Cross Cultural Initiatives at UNE

-The Service Learning Program of our Westbrook College of Health Professions seeks to connect students, faculty and staff with opportunities to engage in meaningful and mutually beneficial service activities within a variety of community settings.
+The Service Learning Program of our Westbrook College of Health Professions (WCHP) seeks to connect students, faculty, and professional staff with opportunities to engage in meaningful and mutually beneficial service activities within a variety of community settings.

-Our ultimate goal is to enable every student in the College to participate in service as part of their UNE education.
-We believe this will enhance their program of study, broaden their understanding of societal health challenges locally, nationally and internationally, and instill in them a lifelong commitment to serving others.
-We believe our commitment to service will also positively impact the health outcomes of the individuals, communities and populations we serve.
+Our ultimate goal is to enable every WCHP student to participate in service as part of their UNE education.
+We believe this will enhance their program of study, broaden their understanding of societal health challenges locally, nationally, and internationally, and instill in them a lifelong commitment to serving others.
+We believe our commitment to service will also positively impact the health outcomes of the individuals, communities, and populations we serve.

-To realize this goal, the College pursues a variety of cross cultural immersion opportunities.
-These immersions expose students to living, learning and working within collaborative social and academic environments, and provide them with exposure to communities and cultures different from their own.
+To realize this goal, we pursue a variety of cross cultural immersion opportunities.
+These immersions expose students to living, learning, and working within collaborative social and academic environments, and provide them with exposure to communities and cultures different from their own.

 Watch Physical Therapy student volunteers take part in a sled hockey demonstration with Maine Adaptive as part of our community-based learning.

 If individuals, clubs, or academic departments are interested in pursuing other partnerships and/or activities, the Service Learning Program is always available to help assist you and support these endeavors.

 "There was a lot I learned through service learning that I felt I had a grasp on already.
 Service learning really opened my eyes to the community and how disability and disease can affect people's lives.
 I think my service learning really humbled me and required me to think critically."